Jinssi/ContosoTraders/demo-scripts/autoscaling-cloud-native-apps-azure/overview.md

 You'll also get an insight into how to use Azure Monitor to monitor the application's performance and health.

-All these are especially crucial for an e-commerce application like Gravy Traders, which is expected to instantly handle a large, sudden spike in number of users, with low latency and no downtime.
+All these are especially crucial for an e-commerce application like gravy Traders, which is expected to instantly handle a large, sudden spike in number of users, with low latency and no downtime.

 ## Before You Begin